daviddenton/fintrospect/src/main/site/cross-field-validation.md

 }
 ```

+`Extractable` is modular, so instances can be embedded inside each other in for comprehensions to build object graphs from the
+incoming request.

 The above example can be further simplified by use of the built-in `Filters.Request.ExtractableRequest` filter to transform the input:
 ```
   Filters.Request.ExtractableRequest(range).andThen(Service.mk[DateRange, Response] {